-Plan, plant and maintain for drought-tolerant landscaping.
+Plan, plant and maintain for drought-tolerant & fire resistant landscaping

 Design for Defensible Space

 If you’re fortunate enough to start with an empty slate, start with your landscape design.
 This is where the “plan” portion of landscaping comes into play.
 You want to create what’s called a defensible space around your property.
 Defensible space means two things: designing your home’s landscaping in a way that allows firefighters to easily move in and choosing the right plants and trees to help prevent fire danger.
 Designing with defensible space in mind could save your home from being engulfed in a wildfire.
 Here are a few tips about designing for defensible space:

 - Any plants near the home should be widely spaced out and low-growing.
 The wider they’re spaced out, the harder it is for a wildfire to move from plant to plant.

 - Many homeowners line their fences with plants.
 This is a “don’t” when designing for defensible space.

 - Trees should be spaced so that when they reach a mature stage of growth, their crowns are spaced 10-15 feet apart.

 - Add rock and paver/cement pathways in and around your yard among different plants.
 These flame-resistant barriers can prevent fire from spreading.

 Create a defensible zone around your property to protect your family and home.
 There are different ignition zones that require maintenance year-round to give your home the best chance of surviving a wildfire.
 According to the Colorado State Forest Service, each zone is measured by the amount of feet from your home/structure.

 - Zone 1 (0-5 ft. from your home/structure)